cimt-ag/data_vault_pipelinedescription/documentation/DVPD_The_Concept.md

 # Data Vault Pipeline Description - The Concept

+## Credits and license

 (C) Matthias Wegner, cimt ag

 Creative Commons License [CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0/)

+This concept is published under the Creative Commons License CC BY-ND 4.0.

+It allows reusers to copy and distribute the material in any medium or format in **unadapted form only**, and only so long as **attribution is given to the creator**.
+The license allows for commercial use.
+So incoporating the concept into a commercial product is allowed.

 # Introduction